 Every copier has a recommended monthly print volume that's set by the manufacturer.
 Essentially, more robust machines can produce more pages every month.
 They'll also come with a higher price tag.

-Ideally, you'll want to search for a machine that closely matches your monthly output.
+Ideally, you'll want to search for a copy machine that closely matches your monthly output.
 That way, you don't pay for more than you need.
 However, you don't necessarily want to hit that number right on the dot.

 Let’s say that, on average, your company prints 4,000 pages per month.
 Instead of choosing a machine that can print up to 4,000 pages, we’d recommend going up at least 1,000 pages more—although this buffer greatly depends on your company’s specific print environment.